 All Facilities (Near-Term and Long-Term).
 Construction and operation of several long-term pipelines, one short-term pipeline FF-01 and the two northern groundwater production wells would occur within the AIA for the Palmdale Regional Airport.
 All other facilities would be located outside of the AIA.
 Construction of the pipelines within the AIA have the potential to disrupt airport operations.
 The presence of construction equipment, particularly cranes, could pose temporary hazards to aviation within the AIA.
-To prevent potential intrusions to navigable airspaces, Mitigation Measure LU-1 and Mitigation Measure LU-2 would require that PWD coordinate directly with the County of Los Angeles ALUC and prepare an airport construction.
+To prevent potential intrusions to navigable airspaces, Mitigation Measure LU-1 and Mitigation Measure LU-2 would require that PWD coordinate directly with the County of Los Angeles ALUC and prepare an airport construction safety plan that would identify best management practices to be used before project construction.